One in Every Three

 The reality is that we all know someone whose life has been impacted by violence.
 And, when that violence is visited upon you by a loved one, the emotional pain increases exponentially.
 It is the job of the Act to protect us.
 Period.

-Send vawa to 50409, and join others in signing a petition addressed to the Senate urging your legislator to protect the women in hers or his life by voting to reauthorize the Violence Against Women Act.
+Join your fellow Resistbot members in signing a petition addressed to the Senate urging your legislator to protect the women in her or his life by voting to reauthorize the Violence Against Women Act.

 Or to write a letter of your own, text senate to 50409 and remind your legislator that they too have women in their life who have been abused and the Act is meant to protect them as well.

-If you are, or someone you know is, a victim of abuse, the National Domestic Violence Hotline, 800.799.SAFE, is there to help you.
+If you are, or someone you know is, a victim of abuse, the National Domestic Violence Hotline at 800.799.SAFE is there to help you.
+And, here are other resources that you may find useful.* Inclusion of this information should not be taken as an endorsement of CreditCard.com.